dhis2/training-docs/content/design_for_data_use/tg_dashboards.md

 #### Use the filter

 Within the dashboard interface, we can decide which level of data we are seeing by using the filter.
-In the HIV National Dashboard, at the moment, all of the outputs are displaying data for for Lao.
+In the HIV National Dashboard, at the moment, all of the outputs are displaying data for Lao.
 Select “Add filter” and “Organisation Unit” to apply an org unit filter.
 Select a province within the org unit filter and update the dashboard.

 ![dashboard-ou-filter](images/dashboards/dashboard-ou-filter.png)